jdeschamps/EMU/README.md

 4. Download and install [Maven](https://maven.apache.org/install.html).

-5. Using the git console, go to the folder you wish to install EMU in and type:
+5. Using the git console, go to the folder you wish to install EMU in and type (omitting the $):

    ```bash
    $ git clone https://github.com/jdeschamps/EMU.git